Dead Man Walking (Brent Faiyaz song): Critical reception

-Robin Murray for Clash wrote that the songs "find[s] Brent daring to pull down the curtain of hype that surrounds him, and let fans see a little extra from his world".
-Pitchforks Dani Blud described the single as a track "that distilled a fledgling philosophy for the next quarter of his life".
-She stated that the song had "slushy harmonies and sleek orchestral production".
+Clash's Robin Murray wrote that the song "find[s] Brent daring to pull down the curtain of hype that surrounds him, and let fans see a little extra from his world".
+Writing for Pitchfork, Dani Blud described it as a track which "distilled a fledgling philosophy for the next quarter of his life".
+Andy Kellman of AllMusic felt the song "uncoils as a stamping, swirling reflection on submitting to temptation", while Kalen Murphy of Earmilk wrote "The high-end production paired with Faiyaz's euphoric voice gives the track the same effortless swagger he delivers his verses with."